DIY - Finishing Techniques

 photo source: revistadinlemn.ro

-If there is no white residue or the varnish layer is not "scratched", then adhesion is good.
-Basically no trace should remain on the back of the coin.
-Usually, after the coin is passed, the surface is wiped with a soft cloth to see the traces better.
+If there is no white residue or the varnish layer is not scratched, then the adhesion is good.
+Practically no trace should remain behind the coin.
+Usually, after the coin has been passed, the surface is wiped with a soft cloth to see the marks better.

 film adhesion

-The remaining white mark is wider than a normal scratch and indicates that the film has peeled off the wood or the finish layers have peeled away from each other and air has penetrated between them, causing the white colour to appear.
+The remaining white streak is wider than a normal scratch and indicates that the film has peeled away from the wood or the finish layers have peeled off from each other and air has penetrated between them, causing the white color.

-Another way of testing is grid test,which is derived from the standardised test method itself.
-Basically, it involves making a grid like the one in the 'X and O' game on the finished surface using a sharp object.
-In the standardised method, a device is used to draw the grid lines at well-determined distances from each other, resulting in identical squares.
+Another way of testing is grid test, which is derived from the standardized testing method itself.
+Basically, a grid of the "X's and O's" type is made on the finished surface with a pointed object.
+In the standardized method, a device is used which draws the grid lines at well-determined distances from each other, resulting in identical squares.

 film adhesion